 Harpersville is a very small town located in the state of Alabama.
 With a population of 1,817 people and just one neighborhood, Harpersville is the 254th largest community in Alabama.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harpersville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Harpersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harpersville is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Harpersville who work in management occupations (13.79%), the sciences (10.45%), and healthcare (8.85%).

 And if you like science, one thing you'll find is that Harpersville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.